 - Pericarditis or pleuritis: Inflammation affects the lining around the heart (pericarditis) or lungs (pleuritis).

 - Kidney disorder: Tests show high levels of protein or cellular casts in the urine if a person has a kidney problem.

-- Neurologic disorder: The person has seizures, psychosis, or problems with thinking and reasoning.
+- Neurologic disorder: A person may experience seizures, psychosis, or problems with thinking and reasoning.

-Diagnosis can be difficult because of the varied symptoms that may resemble symptoms of other illnesses.
+Diagnosis can be difficult because of the varied symptoms that may resemble symptoms of other conditions.

 The doctor may request some blood tests and other laboratory investigations.

 Biomarkers are antibodies, proteins, genetics, and other factors that can show a doctor what is happening in the body or how the body is responding to treatment.
 They are useful because they can indicate whether a person has a condition even when there are no symptoms.

 Lupus affects individuals in different ways.
 This makes it difficult to find reliable biomarkers.
 However, a combination of blood tests and other investigations can help a doctor confirm a diagnosis.